 - Madison (primary source of production)

 - Bakken

 - Duperow

 - Red River

 - Ratcliffe/Mission Canyon

-These assets have experienced near-flat production rates over the last five years.
+The existing producing properties have experienced near-flat production rates over the last five years.
 We have been able to capitalize on operational improvements to allow more immediate recovery of reserves.